OWASP/www-project-secure-headers/mainsite/01_headers.md

 > **⚠️ Warning:** This header will likely become obsolete in June 2021.
 Since May 2018 new certificates are expected to support SCTs by default.
 Certificates before March 2018 were allowed to have a lifetime of 39 months, those will all be expired in June 2021.

 The `Expect-CT` header is used by a server to indicate that browsers should evaluate connections to the host for Certificate Transparency compliance.
 In Chrome 61 (Aug 2017) Chrome enabled its enforcement via SCT by default ([source](https://www.chromestatus.com/feature/5677171733430272)).
 You can still use this header to specify an `report-uri`.

-This header comes from the (now expired) internet draft [Expect-CT Extension for HTTP](https://datatracker.ietf.org/doc/html/rfc9163).
+This header comes from [RFC 9163](https://datatracker.ietf.org/doc/html/rfc9163) (Expect-CT Extension for HTTP).

 ### Values